fulfillmenttools/fulfillmenttools-sdk-typescript/TUTORIAL.md

 You can explore the other functions offered by the SDK, e.g. to create an order using `FftOrderService`, work with pick jobs using `FftPickJobService`, or try out the checkout options using `FftOrderPromisingService`, ...

+> [!TIP]
-If you find anything missing or spot anything unusual, please use the [GitHub issues](https://github.com/fulfillmenttools/fulfillmenttools-sdk-typescript/issues) to get in touch.
+> If you find anything missing or spot anything unusual, please use the [GitHub issues](https://github.com/fulfillmenttools/fulfillmenttools-sdk-typescript/issues) to get in touch.
 Feel free to reach out to us at [opensource@fulfillmenttools.com](mailto:opensource@fulfillmenttools.com) if you have any questions about the TypeScript SDK or our other open source projects.

 Happy coding!